Leg Injury Compensation Claims

 Other complications can occur resulting from a leg injury and this may end up causing swelling or bruising.
 There are some conditions, such as deep vein thrombosis, or blood clotting, which have symptoms of bruising and swelling and may be more likely to occur after suffering a leg injury.
 These conditions if left unchecked can be life-threatening, so it is better to get them checked out by a GP or at A&E if the symptoms present themselves.

 In serious accidents, minor injuries can often accompany more serious injuries, so can often go overlooked as they are not usually the main concern.
-However, a claim can be made for the minor injuries too.
-For more information regarding the value of minor leg injuries, you can use our helpful leg injuries claims calculator.
+However, a claim can be made for the lesser injuries too.
+For more information regarding the value of your injuries, you can use our helpful compensation calculator.

-A broken or fractured leg will be severely painful and may be accompanied by minor injuries, such as swelling and bruises.
+A broken or fractured leg will be severely painful and may be accompanied by other smaller injuries, such as swelling and bruises.
 The most common types of leg fracture are:

 - Stress fractures – tiny cracks in the bone caused by overuse (more common in athletes);